House of the Vettii: Punishment of Dirce

 The second mythological scene in the southern triclinium is the Punishment of Dirce, which is located on the south wall.
 This scene depicts Dirce, wife of Lykos, being punished by Amphion and Zethus.
-Amphion and Zethus were twins bore by Antiope, niece of Lykos, after being seduced by Zeus.
+Amphion and Zethus were twins born to Antiope, niece of Lykos, after being seduced by Zeus.
 After the twins were born, Lykos exposed them on Mt.
 Cithairon, but they were found by a shepherd who took them in.
 As punishment, Lykos imprisoned Antiope and allowed his wife, Dirce, to treat her cruelly.
 Eventually Antiope escaped and reunited with her now adult sons but was recaptured by Dirce, who ordered that Antiope be put to death by being dragged by a bull.
 Amphion and Zethus saved their mother and killed Dirce in the same manner she was going to have their mother put to death.

 In the center of the scene is the bull, which ultimately kills Dirce.
 The bull rears up and lunges forward.
 Dirce lies below the bull with her arms raised on either side of the bull.
 A rope circles the bull's body and is tied to Dirce's right wrist.
 A thyrsos lies to the left of Dirce.
 On either side of the bull are Amphion and Zethus preparing to release the bull.
 The brother on the right holds the rope looped around the bull's neck.
 The brother on the left stands in profile, grasping the rope that circles the bull's body with his right hand and grasping Dirce's right arm with his left.